camunda/camunda-docs/docs/guides/getting-started/implement-decision-gateway.md

 </TabItem>
 </Tabs>

-Deploy the updated process again so the specified decisions in the gateway will be used.
+Deploy the updated process again so the specified decisions in the gateway are used.